-I’ve eaten a fair amount of different recipes for lemon bars in my life, and was left feeling disappointed by so many of them.
+I’ve eaten a fair amount of different lemon bars in my life and was left feeling disappointed by so many of them.
 Some simply had too much crust.
 But the lemon layer is where I’ve always been most critical.
 Some bars featured a lemon filling that was grossly “eggy” and didn’t taste like lemon at all, or were a sloppy mess when you tried to cut them.
 I promise you – this lemon bars recipe is NOT those kinds of bars!

 - Use powdered sugar in the crust.
 Powdered sugar is not as dense as granulated sugar, which gives the crust a more delicate texture.
 This crust is the perfect thickness, with an almost a melt-in-your-mouth kind of texture!

 - Pre-bake the crust.
 This gives the crust a head start, which guarantees a properly baked crust that can hold up the creamy lemon layer.